 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

-Donburi bowls are healthy and satisfying.
-Let me show you how to make one at home using teriyaki salmon and a few vegetables.
-No need to order a takeout!
+Donburi bowls are a fresh and satisfying meal option.
+Let me show you how to make a restaurant-quality bowl at home using teriyaki salmon and a few vegetables.
+It only takes around 30 minutes to make this takeout classic in your own kitchen!

 Love teriyaki?
 Try it out with beef or meatballs!